 The official worship books of denominations in the United States provide different versions of the bidding prayer.
 The ones in the United Methodist Book of Worship (1992) and in the Book of Common Worship (2018) of the Presbyterian Church (USA) are almost identical to each other and closely follow the original bidding prayer used at King’s in 1918.
 (The leaflet for the 1918 service may be viewed here.
 The bidding prayer is on page 5.)

 This differs in subtle but important ways from the version that has been used at King’s in more recent years.
-It is upon this more recent version that the text in the Book of Occasional Services (1979) (pages 33-34) of the Episcopal Church and Common Worship: Times and Seasons (2006) of the Church of England are based.
-Worship planners may wish to look at both versions, and decide which to choose.
+It is upon this more recent version that the text in the Book of Occasional Services (1979/2018) (pages 33-34) of the Episcopal Church and Common Worship: Times and Seasons (2006) of the Church of England are based.
+Worship planners may wish to look at both versions and decide which to choose.
 There are three differences.

 The first difference between these two versions of the King’s prayer is that the 1918 version speaks of “the first days of our sin” while the later revision speaks of “the first days of our disobedience.”
 Another difference is the actions of Christ mentioned in the first set of intercessory biddings.
 The 1918 version bids prayers for “peace upon the earth He came to save, for love and unity in the one Church he did build.”
-The more recent version omits the reference to Christ coming to save, but speaks of his action to the church as part of his mission, rather than his accomplishment: “for unity and brotherhood withing the Church he came to build.”
+The more recent version omits the reference to Christ coming to save, but speaks of his action to the church as part of his mission, rather than his accomplishment: “for unity and brotherhood within the Church he came to build.”

 A second difference is in the referent for the memorable phrase “and because this of all things would rejoice his heart.”
 In the 1918 version this phrase introduces the call to prayer: “because this of all things would rejoice His heart, let us pray to Him for the needs of the whole world . . . .”
 In the later version, the phrase introduces the second set of prayer intentions which are largely for the suffering: “because this of all things would rejoice his heart, let us at this time remember in his name the poor and the helpless . . .”
 Rhetorically, the latter is an improvement.
 It renews the congregation’s attention to the prayer intentions much more effectively than the “and particularly at this time” of the 1918 version.
 Its claim that Jesus is happier when we pray for the suffering than when we pray for everyone is defensible.
 But the rationale for the move seems more rhetorical, than theological.

-The general spirit of the prayer, and the 1918 version upon which the later version is based, suggest that one is not just praying for the church in these places, but for the entire community.
+The general spirit of the prayer, and the 1918 version upon which the later version is based, suggests that one is not just praying for the church in these places, but for the entire community.
 But arguably the grammar suggests a narrower reading.
-The Book of Occasional Services makes the narrower reading explicit in the bidding prayer in its order for Advent Lessons and Carols (“and especially for his Church in our country”) while retaining the language of the King’s prayer in the Christmas service (“and especially in this country . . .”)
+The Book of Occasional Services makes the narrower reading explicit in the bidding prayer with its order for Advent Lessons and Carols (“and especially for his Church in our country”) while retaining the language of the King’s prayer in the Christmas service (“and especially in this country . . .”)